tirili/rpm-spec-radsecproxy/README.md

 ## rpm build for Red Hat / CentOS 7 for radsecproxy

-.spec file for setting up a current RPM for radsecproxy
+.spec file for setting up a current RPM for radsecproxy http://software.uninett.no/radsecproxy/ to connect environments e.g. to EDUROAM.

 ## Issues